daytonaio/content/guides/20240823_how_to_setup_postgresql_playground_in_daytona.md

 ## Conclusion

-By following the steps above, you should have learned how to set up a working PostgreSQL playground running on Daytona for you to start building or practice with PostgreSQL.
-From here, you could continue to explore the opportunities of using Daytona as your [dev environment](definitions/20240819_definition_development environment.md) that suits your needs.
+By following the steps above, you should have learned how to set up a working PostgreSQL playground running on Daytona so you could start building or practicing with PostgreSQL.
+From here, you could continue to explore the opportunities of using Daytona as your [dev environment](definitions/20240819_definition_development environment.md) that suit your needs.

 ## References